The Explore TV

 Above all...
 Take a ride on the famous Ooty to Coonor mountain train

-Traveling in the Ooty mountain train It’s a unique experience offering breathtaking views of the mountainous landscape.
+Traveling in the Ooty mountain train is a unique experience offering breathtaking views of the mountainous landscape.
 This route, part of a UNESCO World Heritage Site, connects Ooty with Mettupalayam.
 You’ll enjoy a peaceful journey while admiring tea plantations and lush valleys, making your visit an unforgettable memory.
 3-week itinerary through South India.

 If you've run out of tickets online...